 Companies such as international carriers, colocation and cloud service providers, and large enterprises choose wholesale data centers for dedicated infrastructure, operational control and design flexibility.
 Most retail colocation offerings mandate the use of existing layouts designed to benefit the average data center deployment.
 Examples of H5 wholesale services include:

-H5 pricing for wholesale data centers varies by market and by desired mechanical and electrical design.
-Please contact an H5 data center expert for more information.
+H5 Data Centers prices wholesale data center space and service differently depending on the desired market and mechanical and electrical design.
+Please contact an H5 Data Centers’ expert for more information.